eigenreza/agentic-financial-risk-assistant/evaluation/failure_modes.md

 **Severity:** Medium
 **Likelihood:** Low
-**Description:** The Anthropic API is unreachable or returns an error (rate limit, authentication failure, model unavailability).
+**Description:** The the LLM API is unreachable or returns an error (rate limit, authentication failure, model unavailability).
 **Mitigation:** `run_agent()` catches all exceptions and returns a structured error dict with `basis=error` and the error message.
 The Streamlit UI displays the error message.
 The risk dashboard (charts, risk summary, VaR calculations) continues to function in fallback mode.
 **Residual risk:** Repeated API failures degrade the agent experience.
 Production deployment would benefit from retry logic with exponential backoff.